Welcome to the Mathematics Page!

 SMSJ Maths Mornings

-Last year, we had lots of parents joining us for our termly Maths Mornings.
+We have lots of parents joining us for our termly Maths Mornings.
 We will be arranging more of these for the coming year and hope to see lots of you there.
-More information to follow.
+More information is to follow.